Read This First

 Prompt 5: Name a few individuals who are considered notable philosophers without a formal philosophical education.

-The central claim is this: Several individuals have made significant contributions to philosophical thought without formal education in philosophy.
+In plain terms: Several individuals have made significant contributions to philosophical thought without formal education in philosophy.

 A Roman Stoic philosopher and former slave, Epictetus established his own school and developed a philosophy emphasizing virtue, reason, and living in accordance with nature.